GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/sequential-auction-setup/index.md

   - garimamimani
 ---

-Publishers typically diversify their ad demand sources to optimize for revenue and invoke multiple companies (for example, publisher ad servers, supply side platforms, and demand side platforms) to determine the best ad for a given ad slot on the page.
+Publishers typically diversify their ad demand sources to optimize for revenue and invoke multiple companies (for example, publisher ad servers, supply-side platforms, and demand-side platforms) to determine the best ad for a given ad slot on the page.
 Header bidding allows publishers to capture bids for an ad slot from a variety of demand sources.
 In a sequential auction setup, header bidding library may be used to run an auction with contextual data and Protected Audience is used to run an auction with cross-site data.

 Before you begin, learn about the fundamentals of Protected Audience from the [landing page](/docs/privacy-sandbox/protected-audience/) and [header bidding](https://docs.prebid.org/overview/intro-to-header-bidding.html) from the Prebid.js documentation.